cdntinker/The-Nerd-Mage-Module-Programmer/Hardware/README.md

 ## Notes about the boards common design

+### The __reset / io0__ circuit
+Transistors Q1 & Q2 are a bright idea stolen blatantly from the schematic of the Wemos D1-mini.
+Basically, they cause io0 to be held low during a reset called for programatically.

+So...
+You can treat these programmers as nodemcu boards.

+- In platformio.ini:
+  - `upload_resetmethod = nodemcu`
 ### The LEDs:
 - D1
   - indicates power to the board (From USB...)